klemenv/PyDevice/pycalcRecord.md

 ## Parameter fields

 ### Processing
-PyRecord has the standard fields for specifying under what curcuimstances the record will process.
+pycalcRecord has the standard fields for specifying under what curcuimstances the record will process.
 Refer to EPICS record commond [Scan Fields](https://wiki-ext.aps.anl.gov/epics/index.php?title=RRM_3-14_dbCommon#Scan_Fields) documentation for their description, ie. SCAN, PINI and other processing fields.
-When INPx field contains a link and uses CP or CPP subscription, the PyRecord will process when link's monitor is posted according to [Channel Access Links](https://wiki-ext.aps.anl.gov/epics/index.php?title=RRM_3-14_Concepts#Channel_Access_Links) specification.
+When INPx field contains a link and uses CP or CPP subscription, the pycalcRecord will process when link's monitor is posted according to [Channel Access Links](https://wiki-ext.aps.anl.gov/epics/index.php?title=RRM_3-14_Concepts#Channel_Access_Links) specification.

 ### Input fields